safoyeth/audioigniter-ru_RU/README.md

 # audioigniter-ru_RU
-This repo contains translation to russian of thw WordPress AudioIgniter plugin
+This repo contains translation to russian of the WordPress AudioIgniter plugin

+Just grab .po and .mo files and paste them to the /wp-content/plugins/audioigniter/languages folder.